aditya43/aws/README.md

     * Decrease time to retry in case a part fails.
 - Use `CloudFront` to cache S3 objects around the world (improves reads).
 - `S3 Transfer Acceleration`: If you are geo located far away from where your bucket is geo located, you might experice slow uploads.
 This is where `S3 Transfer Acceleration` service comes into picture.
 It uses `edge locations`.
 To use this service, no code changes are required.
 Only need to change the S3 bucket endpoint where you write to.
 - If using `SSE-KMS` encryption you may see a **performance decrease**.
-With `SSE-KMS` encryption, you may be limited to your AWS limits for KMS usage (~100 - 1000 downloads/uploads per second.
+With `SSE-KMS` encryption, you may be limited to your AWS limits for KMS (Key Management Service) usage (~100 - 1000 downloads/uploads per second.

 ### IAM Roles
 - IAM Roles can be attached to EC2 instances.